February 3, 2018, 9:30 am – 3:30 pm

-How does Five Practices work?
+How does this work?

-To register for Five Practices:
+To get started on Five Practices:

 Rev. Tisha Brown